 [In the market for remote access software?
 Check out our best picks for remote PC access software.]

 Phishing emails — in which hackers try to trick users into clicking on links — have long been a problem in the business world.
-It has gotten even worse during the pandemic, as the bad guys peddle fake COVID-19 cures, tests and access to vaccinations.
-It has gotten so bad that, in late December, the U.S. Department of Health and Human Services warned the public about fraud schemes related to the pandemic.
+They’ve become so common that, in recent memory, the U.S. Department of Health and Human Services has warned the public about the upswing in phishing schemes.

-“The big thing that will continue this year is the constant phishing attacks,” said Tiffany Garcia, national cybersecurity practice leader at CBIZ.
-“They are getting more sophisticated and looking more legit.
-With the COVID situation, they are really targeting people's hearts."
+“The big thing that will continue is the constant phishing attacks,” said Tiffany Garcia, national cybersecurity practice leader at CBIZ.
+“They are getting more sophisticated and looking more legit.”

-It doesn’t help that many employees are using their personal devices or going rogue with the apps they install to communicate and remain connected to other remote workers.
+It doesn’t help that many employees use their personal devices or go rogue with the apps they install to communicate and remain connected to other remote workers.
 That makes a company more susceptible to malware and other nefarious infections.
-Since the pandemic, there’s been an increase in fake versions of popular messaging and video conference apps that, once clicked on, install malicious software to track your movements and keystrokes.
-In 2020, Kaspersky spotted 1.66 million unique malicious files spread via fake versions of popular apps.
+In fact, there’s been an increase in fake versions of popular messaging and video conference apps that, once clicked on, install malicious software to track your movements and keystrokes.
+Hundreds of iOS and Android apps have served as hacker entry points.

 Small business owners are relying on third-party software more than ever before.
 That increases the company’s risk if the software isn’t safe and secure.
 That was the case with SolarWinds, a software company catering to Fortune 500 and government customers.
-Earlier in 2020, the SolarWinds network was infiltrated by hackers who secretly installed malware on the company’s software, which other companies were using to manage their IT resources.
-In turn, those customers were compromised.
+National headlines abounded when, in 2020, the SolarWinds network was infiltrated by hackers who secretly installed malware on the company’s software, which other companies were using to manage their IT resources.
+Those SolarWinds customers were compromised.

 “As SolarWinds shows, you have to be careful about what software you are installing,” said Peter Fidler, partner at WCA Technologies.

-Key takeaway: There's a lot of reasons for small business owners to worry about cyberattacks, especially in this remote work environment.
 Brute-force attacks, phishing and malware, ransomware, and shadow IT apps are all big risks that small businesses face on the cybersecurity front.
-Understanding the threats is the first step in protecting a business network.

 This means segmenting permissions to access your systems and applications, blocking certain websites and apps, and teaching your staff about what to click on and what to avoid.
-It may be a refresher course for one employee and an eye-opener for another.
-The idea is to get everyone on the same page when it comes to cybersecurity.
+This may be a refresher course for one employee and an eye-opener for another.
+The idea is to get everyone on the same page in regard to cybersecurity.

 “There have to be clear policies on what kind of devices, the type of home network that can be set up, what employees are responsible for, and awareness about the shifts in [cyberattack] tactics,” Baumgartner said.
 “The cybercriminals are going after people working from home.
 They need to be aware of that.”

-As for using third-party software, cybersecurity analysts said it’s important to properly vet the providers.
-You want to work with a reputable company that has a security policy in place to protect your business and your customers’ data.
+If you use third-party software, cybersecurity analysts said it’s important to properly vet the providers.
+Work with a reputable company that has a security policy in place to protect your business and your customers’ data.

-When you download software, Fidler said, you need to verify that the download link is the correct one and to consider blocking employees from installing it on their own.
-You can either outfit workers with laptops with preinstalled apps you’ve vetted or have the software live in the cloud, which employees access via virtual private network.
+When you download software, Fidler said, verify that the download link is the correct one and consider blocking employees from installing it on their own.
+You can either outfit workers with laptops with preinstalled apps you’ve vetted or have the software live in the cloud.
 Either way, you want to prevent employees from installing unapproved apps that could infect your network with malware.

-Key takeaway: Your employees need to be your frontline defense against cybercriminals, especially in a remote work environment.
-To protect your network, you should control access to the network and apps, train employees on how to be safe and smart online and with email, and vet any third-party software you use.
+To protect your network, control access to the network and apps, train employees on how to be safe and smart online and with email, and vet any third-party software you use.